 When searching the library catalogue you can limit the search to materials in the Basic Skills collection by using "BSA" as a search term.
 This will bring up holdings on shelves and in the BSA Archives.

-The Education in Literature Collection is shelved on the 4th Floor of the Institute of Education Library.
+The Education in Literature collection is shelved on the 4th Floor of the Institute of Education Library.
 The material is arranged on the shelves alphabetically by the first three letters of the author/creator’s surname.

 A brief guide to finding and accessing e-books via UCL Explore.